-Pupils are taught about the issues surrounding the sharing of nudes and semi-nudes as part of our relationships and sex education and computing programmes.
-We use resources from Heart Smart.
+Pupils are taught about the issues surrounding the sharing of nudes and semi-nudes as part of our PSHE,RSE and computing programmes.
+We use resources from the Coram Life Education scheme of work 'SCARF' (Safety, Caring, Acheivement, Resilience, Friendship).